Languages at Mosslands

 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart”, Nelson Mandela, ex-president of South Africa.

 Students embark on their GCSE courses.
-Students selecting a language option will have chosen either French, German or Mandarin (two of the three might also be possible) and will complete their GCSE in three years, with final examinations exclusively in the summer of Year 11.
+Students selecting a language option will have chosen either French, German or Spanish (two of the three might also be possible) and will complete their GCSE in three years, with final examinations exclusively in the summer of Year 11.

 Languages Mission Statement